Should You Buy Backlinks In 2019? (A must-read if you really care)

 Avoid some time consuming activities advised by some seo companies to get backlinks.
 Focus on marketing strategies the promote the value of your content.
 You may hire an SEO consultant to guide your growth or use paid search in some cases.

 Learn to use content and link building tools like SEMrush.
-If you can’t use these tools, focus on content that solves problems and turn to trust worthy SEO experts like Neil patel or Brian Dean
+If you can’t use these tools, focus on content that solves problems and turn to trust worthy SEO experts like Neil patel or Brian Dean of Backlinko.

 So that’s a wrap up as far as basic linking strategies go.
 There isn’t any rocket-science to create high-quality backlinks to power your organic search.